 More than you suspect – first, second, and third party data

-The adoption of programmatic advertising has given rise to using captured data to target banner ad placement across ad exchanges and networks.
+The adoption of programmatic advertising has given rise to digital ad targeting that uses captured data for ad placement across ad exchanges and networks.

 Not all data is created equal

 First party data refers to data gathered about you through a direct relationship.
 Even in its simplest form, there are two types of first party data — advertiser and publisher.